-All low-level concerns will be recorded by the DSL/headteacher using a Cause for Concern form and stored securely and confidentially.
+All low-level concerns will be recorded by the DSL/headteacher using the cause for concern form and stored securely and confidentially.

 These records will be reviewed so that any patterns of inappropriate behaviour can be identified and dealt with.